Skip to content

 GUI

 The Visual Profiler is organized into views.
 Together, the views allow you to analyze and visualize the performance of your application.
 The Timeline View shows CPU and GPU activity that occurred while your application was being profiled.
-Multiple timelines can be opened in the Visual Profiler at the same time in different tabs.
-The following figure shows a Timeline View for a OpenACC application.
+Multiple timelines can be opened in the Visual Profiler simultaneously in different tabs.
+The following figure shows a Timeline View for an OpenACC application.

 In order to visualize the performance of your application, you should connect to the HPC machine via -X forward; otherwise, you will not be able to see the GUI application.
 For example, on MeluXina, you should do the following.